nalim/asus-wmi-patch/README.md

-# asus-wmi-screenpad
+# asus-wmi-patch
-This repository contains a version of the asus-wmi module with support for brightness control on secondary screens ("ScreenPad Plus") on ASUS Zenbook Duo notebooks.
-It also adds a few keys from the Zenbook Duo keyboard (Camera, /A, screen switch, toggle ScreenPad) so they can be mapped in your desktop environment.
+This repository contains a simple partch generator for asus WMI module.

-To install and use this module using dkms:
+To install and use patched module using dkms:

 0. Please make sure that you are running the kernel that you want to install the module for.
 So if you did a kernel update, please reboot first so the installation uses the correct kernel version.